Horizon-test-org/horizon-sdv-tst/README.md

 #### Add Environment secrets
 1. Clicking on "Add environment secrets" opens a new window where the secret Name and Value can be provided.
    <img src="docs/images/github_repo_create_env_secret_1.png" width="400" />
-2. Upon entering the details of the secret, click on "Add secret".
+2. After entering the details of the secret, click on "Add secret".
    <img src="docs/images/github_repo_create_env_secret_2.png" width="400" />
 3. Repeat the above steps and add the below **example** secrets (The secrets will be different for your setup)
-   * GH_APP_ID: 1126617
+   * GH_APP_ID: `1126617`
    * GH_APP_KEY:
       ```
       -----BEGIN RSA PRIVATE KEY-----